zuckerco/CSS-assignment-3/README.md

 3. **Edit the two existing font-family declarations** in the CSS file to include your Google fonts.

 4. Add *at least one* other common font family to each of those declarations, and make sure it is a suitable companion to the Google font you have named.
 Note that **you might need to add two,** because a common font on Windows is not always a common font on Mac, and vice versa.
+You will have to look up *common font families* -- don't just guess.

-5. Add the correct generic at the end of each declaration.
+5. Add the correct *generic* at the end of each declaration.
 Note: One must be serif, and one must be sans-serif.
 Make sure you are choosing the best one to match the fonts preceding it in the declaration.
+Generics are covered in your book and in the chapter 12, part 1 video.

 **Test your page** for all the font options by deleting, saving and reloading -- as many times as needed.